ctonyperry/LightBox/README.md

 # LightBox
-Arduino / ESP32 Platform.io project for controlling lights on an rc drift car based on receiver values.
+A personal Arduino / ESP32 Platform.io project for controlling lights on an rc drift car based on receiver values.
 Could easily be adapted to suit any surface vehicle.
 The controller code contained in src/main.cpp is intended to be very readable and self-documenting.
+Feel free to use/modify or create a pull request/ form if you want to use this elsewhere.

 Some features: